DandyLyons/Cloneable/README.md

 To conform to the `Cloneable` protocol, simply implement the `init(cloning: Self)` initializer in your type.
 This initializer should perform a deep copy of the object.
 For more information about the difference between a deep copy and a shallow copy, see [this article from Geeks for Geeks](https://www.geeksforgeeks.org/difference-between-shallow-and-deep-copy-of-a-class/).

+By conforming to the `Cloneable` protocol, you are promising that your implementation will create a deep copy of the object (not just a shallow copy).

 ### Cloning Versus Copying
 For the sake of clarity let's define some terminology.
 In Swift we can copy values or references.
 When we copy a value, we are creating a new instance of the value.
 When we copy a reference, we are creating a new reference to the same instance.
 In the context of this library, whenever we use the term "clone" what we really mean is "deep copy".
 This means that we are copying the value of a reference type, not the reference itself.
 We are creating an entirely new instance of the object, not just a new reference to the same object.